Spiekermann Travel

 Slavery in the Ancient World

 In the ancient world, many of these slaves were acquired as spoils of war.
-For many of the foreign defeated, a life could be spent—and ended—in sexual servitude to an individual, temple or even worse, a barracks, or to hard manual labor, such as working in mines, toiling in construction, or fighting to the death in arenas for the free public’s entertainment.
+For many of the foreign defeated, a life could be spent—and ended—in sexual servitude to an individual, temple or even worse, a whole barracks.
+Or it could mean hard manual labor, such as working in mines, toiling in construction, or fighting to the death in arenas for the free public’s entertainment.
 These slaves could be traded and sold, typically had no rights and no future, and were, by definition, chattel slaves.

 Other slaves also retained some rights and privileges.
 For example, slaves who served in domestic positions and offices in Greece were often able to attain some status and favor, even though they were not free men.
 The owners could show favor on these servants, who were in positions to gain the trust and confidence of their masters.